 FMEA (Failure Mode and Effects Analysis) is a methodology for identifying, assessing, and prioritizing risks of different kinds.
 Once the risks have been identified, the organization will manage a plan to minimize or eliminate the impact of negative events.

-This course meets in full the requirements of AS13004 - Process Failure Mode and Effects Analysis (PFMEA) and Control Plans published by the AESQ (Aerospace Engine Supplier Quality) Strategy Group.
-TEC are an approved AESQ Training Provider, and this course has been formally approved by PROBITAS Authentication on behalf of the AESQ.
+This course meets in full the requirements of AS13100 for DFMEA/PFMEA and the superseded AS13004 - Process Failure Mode and Effects Analysis (PFMEA) and Control Plans published by the AESQ (Aerospace Engine Supplier Quality) Strategy Group.

 There are a number of risk management standards, including AS13004, ISO 31000, ISO 17666, ARP5580 and J1739.
 The course covers all of these standards and also addresses the risk-related requirements contained in the AS9100:2016 series of standards and is fully compliant with the FMEA & CP tools mandated in AS9145.